 You know why it’s alarming?
 Because we’re used to seeing people behind a screen and judging them based on six curated photos, a well-punctuated bio, and the perfect entry line.
 Unless their entry line sucks.
 In which case we dismiss them entirely.
 Imagine if we let that fly in the flesh.
 Imagine saying, “Hi, how’s it going?” or some other “wrong” opener over drinks.
 Now, imagine your friend/acquaintance/person-you-want-to-date-but-you’re-too-afraid-to-say-it-out-loud just got up and walked away mid-convo?
 Imagine being written off that quickly in real time.
 It would be ABSURD.
 That’s what we’re doing to each other, and it’s a real bummer.

-Why has it become cause for consternation when someone enters our chasm of unloveable qualities and squares off with the beast we think we have become?
-Is it because we know very well they could devour us whole?
-They know deep down, we are not these calloused creatures.
-We are raw.
+Why has it become cause for concern when someone enters our chasm of unloveable qualities and squares off with the beasts we think we have become?
+Is it because we fear they’ll discover that we are not the calloused creatures we have claimed for so long to be?
+That we are raw.
 We are soft.
 We are products of every amazing, and terrible, and shameful experience we have been through.
 We are tired, and poor, and starving, and filthy, and lonely.
 We are all missing parts.
 We are all misfit toys.
 We are brilliantly flawed.
 We are chaotically arranged.
 And we are enough, just so.

 When was the last time you really looked somebody in the eyes and let yourself feel them looking back at you?
 When was the last time you came to the table alone, present, and bare?
 Your battle scars are your body armor; but armor is heavy, Darling.
 All that weight?
 Know where to hang it up at the end of the day.

 Let them see you and all your gory details.